 SECTION 2.
 The Vice-President shall, in the absence of the President, preside at all meetings.
 Should the President be unable to fulfill the term of office, theVice-President shall assume the full duties of the President.
 The Vice-President shall serve as program chairperson and shall be responsible for the programs.

 SECTION 3.
 The Secretary shall keep the minutes of the meetings of the general membership, the Executive Board, and the Board of Directors, and shall read the minutes at respective meetings.
 The Secretary shall be responsible for all correspondence concerning ‘thank you’ cards to program presenters and appropriate cards for special events.

 SECTION 5.
-The Website Administrator shall manage the association’s website, www.MTACA.org.
-The Administrator’s duties shall include (but not be limited to) uploading and editing information regarding members, events, meetings and scholarships, as well as forms, pictures, newsletters, etc.
+The Web Administrator shall manage the association’s website, www.MTACA.org.
+The Webmaster’s duties shall include (but not be limited to) uploading and editing information regarding members, events, meetings and scholarships, as well as forms, pictures, newsletters, etc.